Epidemiology Practice Quiz

 • A.

-The occurence of mental disorders
+The occurrence of mental disorders.

 • B.

-A co-morbidity in the form of a psychiatric disease
+A co-morbidity in the form of a psychiatric disease.

 • C.

-The contributing factors of sexual disease
+The contributing factors of sexual disease.

 Correct Answer